 That made us think about why those topics come up so often.
 And for us, it’s because they’re hard to do.
 Doing new things which drive breakthrough ideas is hard.
 Hard to start.
 Hard to do.
 And hard to finish.

 But if they’re hard, why do we do them?
-We like the way JFK’s famous man on the moon speech answers that question.
-He said we do hard things because they organise and measure the best of our energies and skills.
+Like JFK’s famous man on the moon speech, maybe we do hard things because they organise and measure the best of our energies and skills.

 Hard things like explaining the benefits of digital marketing to those who don’t want to listen.
 Hard things like how to overcome the barriers which hold up e-Commerce.
 And hard things like the tough reality of marketing innovation.

-Getting these hard new things done needs breakthrough ideas to change what you already do.
-But it’s usually easier to talk about a breakthrough idea than actually make it happen.
+Getting these hard new things done needs breakthrough ideas to change what people already do.
+But it’s usually easier to talk about a breakthrough idea than make it happen.
 Let’s look at why that might be.

 Creators, critics and coasters

-In our how to be a more creative company article, we showed there’s usually 3 different types of people when it comes to new ideas.
+Our how to be a more creative company article showed there are 3 different types of people when it comes to new ideas.